kestra-io/libs/python/README.md

 ### Counters

-The `Kestra` class provides a method to send counters to the Kestra server.
+The `Kestra` class provides a method to send counter metrics to the Kestra server.

 ```python
 Kestra.counter("my_counter", 1)